-2021 is already half over and AgencyONE is seeing quite a few of our carrier partners introduce their compliant Section 7702 IUL options.
+At the time of writing this, 2021 is already half over and AgencyONE was seeing quite a few of our carrier partners introduce their compliant Section 7702 IUL options.
 From a design standpoint, our case design team has noticed that the initial face amounts generated are noticeably lower and the income is higher based on the 7702 changes.
 Some advisors have expressed concern that their clients are sacrificing too much death benefit for such a small increase in projected income.
 This week’s ONEIdea will discuss death benefit design options using Section 7702 products.

 PROJECTED INCOME – TRUE MINIMUM NON MEC DESIGN